Midland Centre for Spinal Injuries

-The centre serves a population of 8.5 million from a catchment area of North Wales, Mid Wales, South Mersey and The West Midlands.
-The MCSI provides a Lifelong service to a current population of 3,500 patients and admits on average 380 patients per year, of whom approximately 100 are in the acute phase of injury.
+The centre of excellence serves a catchment of 8.5 million from North Wales, Mid Wales, South Mersey and The West Midlands.
+The MCSI provides a lifelong service to a current population of 3,500 patients and admits on average 380 patients per year, of whom approximately 100 are in the acute phase of injury.
 Approximately 1500 patients have a full outpatient follow-up review each year.

 The multi disciplinary team provides simultaneous care and attention to one with spinal cord injury and all its effects as well as full support to the patient, partners and family members until discharge and sometimes even afterwards.

 A spinal cord injury (SCI) causes paralysis, sensory impairment, a multi-system

 physiological impairment and malfunction, as well as psychological, social, financial,

 The MCSI is concerned with the prevention of Spinal Injuries, maximising neurological

 recovery, minimising complications disability and handicap, complications following

 discharge and maintain health, independence and a good quality of life on an ongoing basis.

 Acute and Rehabilitation Care